-Linda Hohol, FICB, Chair of the Audit & Finance Committee - Ms. Hohol acquired significant experience and exposure to accounting and financial reporting issues as the former President of the TSX Venture Exchange, part of the TMX Group, as well as in her prior roles as Executive Vice President, Wealth Management and Senior Vice President, Alberta and NWT at Canadian Imperial Bank of

-Commerce, where she spent 26 years.
-Ms. Hohol currently sits on the board of directors of the Canadian Western Bank, serving as a member of its Audit Committee and its Risk Committee.
+Linda Hohol, FICB, Chair of the Audit & Finance Committee - Ms. Hohol acquired significant experience and exposure to accounting and financial reporting issues as the former President of the TSX Venture Exchange, part of the TMX Group, as well as in her prior roles as Executive Vice President, Wealth Management and Senior Vice President, Alberta and NWT at Canadian Imperial Bank of Commerce, where she spent 26 years.
+Ms. Hohol currently sits on the boards of directors of the Canadian Western Bank, serving as a member of its Risk Committee and serving as Chair of its Human Resources Committee, and the ICD, serving as Chair of its Board of Directors.
 She has past experience on many boards, including ATB Financial (Chair of the Risk Committee and member of the Audit Committee), EllisDon Construction (member of the Audit Committee) as well as The Calgary Airport Authority, Canada Foundation for Innovation and United Way of Calgary (Chair of all three Audit Committees).
 Ms. Hohol is a graduate of the Executive Development Program at the Kellogg School of Management, Chicago, Illinois.
 Ms. Hohol is a Fellow of the Institute of Canadian Bankers.